IF equation: a feature extractor for high-concentration time-frequency representation of mixed signals: IF equation-based TF post-processing method

 \subsubsection{TF reassignment based on iterative algorithm}

 Another way to sharpen the spread TF distribution is to move the TF values towards the IF or GD curves.
-Due to the fact that the IFs or GDs of the studied signal $f(t)$ are the solutions of a given IF equation $h_f(t,\omega)=0$, i.e., the roots of $h_f(t,\omega)$, then for any TF point ($t, \omega$) with TF energy larger than zero, we can consider it as an initial point of a numerical algorithm to solve a root of $h_f(t,\omega)$.
-When the numerical algorithm converges to the solutions of the IF equation with the increasing of iteration times, the spreading TF energy can be relocated to the instantaneous curves of the studied signal.
+Since the IFs or GDs of the studied signal $f(t)$ are the solutions of the given IF equation $h_f(t,\omega)=0$, i.e., the roots of $h_f(t,\omega)$, then for any ($t, \omega$) $\in \Omega$, we can consider it as an initial point of a numerical algorithm to solve a root of $h_f(t,\omega)$.
+When the numerical algorithm converges to the solutions of the IF equation with increasing iteration times, the spreading TF energy can be relocated to the instantaneous curves of the studied signal.